laamdomai-sudo/100Hires_project/research/linkedin-posts/maja-voje.md

 - Separate comment follow-up, value-led outreach, and proof-led outreach into different flows.
 - Use case studies and social proof inside sequences.
 - Customize templates for your ICP and buyer journey instead of copying them directly.

-### Personal Note
-This post reinforces a practical GTM principle: the quality of outreach is driven less by volume and more by relevance, timing, and fit.
-In other words, the best sequences are built from real buyer signals and adapted to the specific audience you want to reach.

 ----------------